dgerabagi/data-curation-environment/flattened_repo.md

 **This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies

 ---

+### Case Study 032: Duplicate Files in Flattened Context Due to Path Normalization Issues

+-   **Artifacts Affected:** `src/backend/services/flattener.service.ts`
+-   **Cycles Observed:** C22, C23
+-   **Symptom:** When the user's selection includes both a parent directory (e.g., `src`) and files within that directory, the final `flattened_repo.md` contains duplicate entries for those files.
+-   **Root Cause Analysis (RCA):** The `expandDirectories` function recursively gathered all file paths.
+If the input was `['c:/proj/src', 'c:/proj/src/main.ts']`, the function would add `c:/proj/src/main.ts` once from the recursive scan and a second time from the explicit file path.
+A subsequent de-duplication step using `new Set()` was intended to prevent this, but it failed.
+The failure was due to inconsistent path separators on Windows.
+The recursive traversal might produce paths with forward slashes (`/`), while other parts of the system might use backslashes (`\`).
+The `Set` treated `'c:/proj/src/main.ts'` and `'c:\proj\src\main.ts'` as two unique strings, defeating the de-duplication.
+-   **Codified Solution & Best Practice:** All file paths must be normalized to a consistent format *before* being used in collections or for comparison.
+A simple utility function that replaces all backslashes (`\`) with forward slashes (`/`) should be applied to every path string as soon as it is read or constructed.
+This ensures that path comparisons and `Set`-based de-duplication are always reliable, regardless of the operating system.

+---